riscv-non-isa/riscv-iommu/proposed_iommu_ref_model/README.md

 This function is invoked by the IOMMU to send a ATS message - Invalidation request or a page request group response - to the test bench.

-# Reference model test bench functions
+# Reference model functions

+These functions are provided by the reference model to the test bench to input stimulii and obtain responses from the model.

 1. **`uint64_t read_register(uint16_t offset, uint8_t num_bytes)`**

 This function is provided by the reference model to read a memory mapped IOMMU